TULiberalArts/Temple-University-Brain-Research-Imaging-Center/pages/people.md

 ---
 # global predefined variables
 layout: tla_faculty
-permalink: /investigators-and-staff/
+permalink: /people/
 published: true
 # meta-data variables
-title: Investigators and Staff
+title: People
 description: >-
 keywords: ''
 # custom variables
+research: research.html
 ---
 Our world-renowned faculty are committed to helping students develop professional competence in oral and written communication and gain the analytical thinking and logic skills necessary to succeed out in the field, the classroom and beyond.